Motorola's MO for a software update is to invite members of the Motorola Support Network with a specific device, to take part in a soak test

 The Verizon Motorola XOOM LTE is participating in a soak test

 One device that will be soon undergoing soak testing is the Motorola XOOM LTE

 tablet for Verizon.
 While the invitation for the soak test mentions an update to Jelly Bean, we're probably looking at Android 4.1

-, not Android 4.2.
+.
 But that will still bring such coveted features as Project Butter, Google Now and actionable notifications to the tablet.